MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 ### Components

 * **Data explorer** - interactively explore the data in the emulator.
 By default this runs on port 1234, for example https://localhost:1234.
-* **Cosmos DB emulator** - a local version of the Cosmos DB database service.By default, this runs on port 8081, for example https://localhost:8081.
+* **Azure Cosmos DB emulator** - a local version of the Azure Cosmos DB database service.
+By default, this runs on port 8081, for example https://localhost:8081.

 ### Prerequisites